Christine Morrow

 What motivates me?

-Keep pushing my artist evolution in different directions
+I am intuitively driven to keep pushing my artist evolution in different directions.

-There is a little element of surprise in the background, that part is the fun part.
+There is a little element of surprise and challenge while working on each piece, that’s a fun part.

 Caught in the Rain!